yonvtvn/yonvtvn/README.md

 Designer / Developer
 --------------------

-Multidisciplinary Designer / Full stack Web Developer based in Addis Ababa, Ethiopia.
+Graphic Designer / Frontend Developer based in Addis Ababa, Ethiopia.
 Love to do web and design things.
 Trying my best while doing so , and helping brands, creatives, and enterprises gain competitive advantage through, various models of design and strategy.
 Reach out for any collaborations or commissioned projects

 * 🌍  I'm based in Addis Ababa, Ethiopia / Remote UTC+3
 * 🖥️  See my portfolio at [Website](http://www.yonatanefrem.com)